-When I found out I was having a second baby very shortly after giving birth to my first, there I was in front of a massive “DETOUR” sign, with no idea where this new route would take me.
+When I found out I was having a second baby very shortly after giving birth to my first, there I was in front of a massive “DETOUR” sign, with no idea where this new route with Irish twins would take me.

 I birthed two humans in a span of 19 months.
 Google tells me elephants are pregnant 18-22 months (whoa).
 But when it’s over, those cold cuts in the Italian sub you devour in your hospital bed will be phenomenal.